carriercomm/faction.py/README.md

 eqlog mob faction hit parser.

 Requires at least faction message, mob slain, and enter zone messages.
-(As in, running `grep 'faction\|slain\|entered` to clean up the file will work)
+(As in, running `grep 'faction\|slain\|entered'` to clean up the file will work)

 Currently can't hand messages from quests (they will ruin the results)